 One of the most significant advantages of mezzanine finance is that you can use a flexible financing plan.
 Also, you have a low probability that the owner will lose ownership or complete control of the property.

 Mezzanine finance does not usually require the same amount of due diligence.
-Meaning Mezzanine finance is generally quicker to achieve a response from the provider rather than other types of loans.
+This means Mezzanine finance is generally quicker to achieve a response from the provider rather than other types of loans.

 Mezzanine finance is also growing in popularity.
 Many agencies and lenders have introduced the service to their product portfolio.
 They have done this to encourage borrowers and also to help keep properties more affordable.
 Some of these companies don’t have their own mezzanine products, but they do allow using mezzanine finance for buyers in a variety of different circumstances.

 For a commercial property developer who needs more funds to build or even to finance a new project, preferred equity is beginning to increase in popularity as an alternative to mezzanine financing.
-But unlike mezzanine financing, which is classed as debt with an equity conversion option, preferred equity gives the investor a direct stake into the project.
+But unlike mezzanine financing, which is classed as debt with an equity conversion option, preferred equity gives the investor a direct stake in the project.
 So usually, preferred equity gives an external investor a fixed rate of return.